Northease ManorSchool is a registered charity (no. 307005)

-The primary objective of the Governing body is to work collaboratively with the Headteacher and the Senior Leadership Team to ensure that your children receive the best quality of education in a safe and caring environment.
+The primary objective of the Governing body is to work collaboratively with the Head and the Senior Leadership Team to ensure that your children receive the best quality of education in a safe and caring environment.
 As trustees of the school the governors are proprietors.

 The Governing body is made up of the following members:

 Julie works as a consultant and interim CEO and has spent more than 25 years supporting boards of local, national and international charities to improve their governance, management and sustainability.
 Julie has served as a board member of three national charities, including Chair of investment and fundraising boards, and is currently Chair of Two Saints, a provider of quality accommodation with support and resettlement services to break the cycle of homelessness, poverty and exclusion.

 Kate is an artist and trained at Camberwell School of Art and the Royal College of Art in London.
 She specialises in Ceramics and Painting and now lives and works in Rodmell.

 For over thirty years Kate has been working in arts education, training art students to become professional artists.
 She is the founder and head of the Ceramics Diploma course at City Lit college in London and has also been the Head of Visual Arts at City Lit and the Assistant Principal.
 As the assistant principal, she was responsible for all the quality and teaching and learning for the college and was the college's nominee for OFSTED, seeing the college through it's last inspection.
 Kate has a very personal interest in special needs education as she has a son with a significant disability and has first hand experience of the difficulties and joys of bringing up a child with special needs.

 Angus is a semi-retired English and Media Studies teacher who now lives in Rodmell and works part time as a Facilitator for the IICSA Truth Project.